Skip to main content

 Lower secondary schools of special education and training

-According to law 3699/2008, special education lower secondary schools include a preliminary class and grades A', B', C'.
-Primary school graduates with disabilities and special educational needs can be enrolled directly in grade A class of a lower secondary school of special education and training, after an evaluation carried out by the relevant Interdisciplinary Asssessment, Counselling and Support Centre (KEDASY).
+According to l.
+3699/2008 the special education lower secondary schools include the preliminary class and the next three grades A', B', C'.
+Primary school graduates with disabilities and special educational needs can be enrolled directly in the A class of the lower secondary school of special education and training, after an evaluation carried out by the relevant Interdisciplinary Asssessment, Counselling and Support Centre (KEDASY).

-The curriculum timetable programs for the 3 classes of special education upper secondary schools are specified in the Ministerial Decision 83315 / Δ3 / 30-6-2020
+The curriculum timetable programs for the 3 classes of special education upper secondary schools are specified in the Ministerial Decision 103849/Δ3/26-8-2021.

 The number of public special education lower secondary schools currently amount to 8.